Critical graphs without triangles: an optimum density construction: Abstract

 \section{Abstract}

 We construct dense, triangle-free, chromatic-critical graphs of chromatic number $k$ for all $k\geq 4$.
 For $k\geq 6$ our constructions have $>(\frac 1 4 -\ep)n^2$ edges, which is asymptotically best possible by Tur\'an's theorem.
-We also demonstrate (nonconstructively) the existence of dense pentagon-and-triangle-free $k$-critical graphs for any $k\geq 4$, again with a best possible density of $> (\frac 1 4 -\ep)n^2$ edges for $k\geq 6$.
-The families of triangle-free and pentagon-and-triangle-free graphs are thus rare examples where we know the correct maximal density of $k$-critical members ($k\geq 6$).
-We also construct dense 4-critical graphs of any odd-girth.
+We also demonstrate (nonconstructively) the existence of dense $k$-critical graphs avoiding all odd cycles of length $\leq \ell$ for any $\ell$ and any $k\geq 4$, again with a best possible density of $> (\frac 1 4 -\ep)n^2$ edges for $k\geq 6$.
+The families of graphs without triangles or of given odd-girth are thus rare examples where we know the correct maximal density of $k$-critical members ($k\geq 6$).